Bayesian Clustering via Fusing of Localized Densities: Asymptotic Analysis

 \end{itemize} \end{assumption} (A1) is satisfied by any mixture model in which the number of components is bounded, and examples include a finite mixture model, a truncated MFM, or truncated DPM.
 Assumption (A2) ensures that the limiting values of the clustering procedure are well-defined and exist.
 A simple example of when (A2) holds is when the kernels are correctly specified and $\Pi(K=M^0) >0$, in which case $\lambda^* = \lambda^0$ and $f^* = f^0$.
-Under any misspecification, $f^*$ is the best possible approximation to $f^0$ by the fitted statistical model.
+We refer to the case in which $\Pi(K=M^0)=1$ as the exact-fitted and well-specified regime, which is permitted under assumptions (A1)-(A2).
+Under any misspecification, (A2) holds when $\min_{\lambda \in \Lambda} \tx{KL}(f^0,f) = \min_{\lambda \in \Omega} \tx{KL}(f^0,f)$, where $\Omega$ is the space of all probability measures over $\Theta$ \citep{guha2021posterior}.
+That is, assumption (A2) is satisfied in the misspecified regime when the minimum KL divergence is attained over $\Lambda$.
+This still allows for an exact-fitted and misspecified regime, in which $\Pi(K=M^*)=1$.
 (A3) is a technical assumption to ensure there are no regions in the sample space under which $f^0$ gives positive probability but $f^*$ does not.
 Assumption (A4) restricts our results to location families, and the continuity conditions are satisfied by a variety of models including the location GMM with fixed covariance.
 Assumption (A5) is a crucial statement on the estimation of parameters in a mixture model.
 (A5) will hold under various Lipschitz and strong identifiability conditions on $\mathcal G$ \citep{nguyen2013convergence,ho2016convergence,guha2021posterior} that are satisfied by the location GMM \citep{manole2022refined}, and we discuss these conditions in detail in the Supplementary Material.
 (A5) will hold with $\epsilon_n = (\log n/n)^{1/4}$ for second-order identifiable families, and first-order identifiable families with $\epsilon_n = (\log n/n)^{1/2}$ if the kernels are correctly specified and $\Pi(K=M^0)=1$ \citep{guha2021posterior}; see \cite{ho2016convergence,ho2016strong} for a characterization of first and second-order identifiable kernels.